maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.XmlConverter/README.md

 Converter for converting XML documents to other formats such as Markdown.

-A new XmlConverter with default options converts each node and each element into a semantically identical version of itself.
-Essentially it does nothing.
+A new XmlConverter with default options converts each node and each element into a semantically identical version of itself; essentially it does nothing.
 To convert nodes into other content, implement your own `INodeConverter` or `IElementConverter` and set it up using the `ConverterOptions` object passed when creating your `XmlConverter`.
 This allows you to strip or replace specific XML nodes or XML elements with your own content.